Running your own business

 - The Prince’s Trust - offers grants to young people as part of its Enterprise Programme

-- UK Hub for Disabled Entrepreneurs - information for self-employed disabled people
+- Association of Disabled Professionals- information for self-employed people with a disability

 - Business Support Helpline